xataio/client-ts/README.md

 const firstUser = await query.getFirst();
 ```

-The `getPaginable()` method will return a `Page` object.
+The `getPaginated()` method will return a `Page` object.
 It's a wrapper that internally uses cursor based pagination.

 ```ts
 page.records; // Array of records